prodriguezdefino/vagrant-env-spark-cluster/README.md

 ## Monitoring

-Since we open an mapped some ports for the VM and also for the containers, we are able to view progress of the spark jobs in the shell web console at ```http://localhost:4040``` (note that the shell container must be up and with a spark console running).
+Since we open and mapped some ports for the VM and did the same in the container's startup scripts, we will able to view progress of the spark jobs in the shell web console at ```http://localhost:4040``` (note that the shell container must be up and with a spark console running).
 Also we can access to the Spark master node console in ```http://localhost:8080``` and, as a cherry on top, the Hadoop namenode info page in ```http://localhost:50070```.

 Also, is possible to access to the [Remote Docker API](https://docs.docker.com/reference/api/docker_remote_api_v1.13/) at ```http://localhost:4444```, note that this should never be exposed to a public faced endpoint (because the obvious security implications), but in this case it is good to have it handy.